cadencorontzos/LOIC/README.md

 # LOIC
 DOS Simulation

 These programs are designed to simulate a Denial of Service attack over HTTP.
 The DosServer is a basic HTTP sever (supporting GET requests only), and DosClient is the actual attacker.
-The test_data is the file which the client requests, although this can be replaced with any file.
+The test_data4.txt file is the file which the client requests, although this can be replaced with any file.

 The server runs as